square/leakcanary/docs/recipes.md

 ## LeakCanary test environment detection

-By default, LeakCanary will look for the `org.junit.Test` class in your classpath and will disable itself to avoid running in tests.
-However, some apps may accidentally ship JUnit in their debug classpaths (for example, when using OkHttp's MockWebServer) so we offer a way to customise the class that is used to determine that the app is running in a test environment.
+By default, LeakCanary will look for the `org.junit.Test` class in your classpath and if found, will disable itself to avoid running in tests.
+However, some apps may ship JUnit in their debug classpaths (for example, when using OkHttp's MockWebServer) so we offer a way to customise the class that is used to determine that the app is running in a test environment.

 ```xml
 <resources>